-Thanks to Moore's law, electronic products contain ever-increasing functionality and features.
-Affordable microcontrollers enable devices and services with improved performance and richer features, such as household appliances, automobiles, medical devices, wearables, the Internet of Things, smartphones, and the cloud.

-One burden designers of these products face is providing "clean" power to the devices and circuits.
-Designing the power distribution networks (PDN) of modern products requires significant resources of time, people, and equipment.
-Real-time oscilloscopes measure DC power supplies in these products.

-Keysight oscilloscopes offer many software applications related to this discussion, including the Keysight D9110POWA power integrity analysis software.
-A software application can make accurate measurements faster and easier, reducing human error.
-This application note offers 10 tips and fundamental techniques for measuring and analyzing DC power supplies, as well as selecting and evaluating tools for DC power supply measurements.
+Thanks to the continued fulfillment of Moore's Law, we all enjoy a wide variety of electronic products packed with ever-increasing functionality and features.
+The explosion of the affordable micro-controller means that more and more devices are experiencing improved performance and richer features by relying on micro-controller controlled operations (ex: household appliances, automobiles, medical devices, wearables, the Internet of Things, smartphones, the cloud).
+One of the burdens that designers of these products face is providing "clean" power to the devices and circuits in their products.
+Significant resources of time, people and equipment are dedicated to designing the power distribution networks (PDN) of modern products.
+Real-time oscilloscopes are commonly used to measure DC power supplies in these products.
+Keysight oscilloscopes offer a large number of software applications to choose from, including Power Integrity Analysis Software (D9010POWA) related to this discussion.
+A software application can make accurate measurements faster, easier to do, and effectively reduce human error.
+This application note covers several fundamental techniques for measuring and analyzing DC power supplies and discusses selection and evaluation of tools for DC power supply measurements.

-PDNs and power integrity
+PDN's and power integrity

-Power integrity (PI) is a broad term used in the electronics industry referring to the analysis of how effectively power is converted and delivered from the source to the load in a system.
-The power is delivered through a power distribution network (PDN), which consists of passive components and interconnects from the source to the load, including packaging, up to the semiconductor.
+Power integrity (PI) is a broad term used in the electronics industry that refers to the analysis of how effectively power is converted and delivered from the source to the load within a system.
+The power is delivered through a power distribution network (PDN) that consists of passive components and interconnects from the source to the load including packaging up to the semiconductor.
 It typically includes measurements from DC to multi-gigahertz.
 Some common PI measurements are: